endi-hajdari/hydraulic-analyses/README.md

 # Hydraulic Analyses
+This repository contains **7 different projects** related to wastewater treatment processes, hydraulic and hydrological modelling of various structures/systems of different scales, as well as the design and analysis of municipal hydraulic systems.
+Each of these projects were affliated with my undergraduate studies in Civil Engineering at McMaster University and/or my research experiences.

 ## Repository Breakdown
-There are currently **6** main folders in this repository, each one corresponding to a different hydraulic project/analysis.
+There are currently **7 main folders** in this repository, each one corresponding to a different hydraulic project/analysis.
 Below is a breakdown of the subfolders and files contained in each folder in this repository.
 Note that each main folder contains a ```README.md``` file that provides a brief overview of each project/analysis.

  > **Main Folder ID:** ```Activated Sludge Model Mathematical Development```
  >